-What is the best coffee in the world?
+What are the best coffee beans in the world?
 We turn up the heat on the debate

 The novice: Brazilian Santos coffee beans